intellij-dlanguage/intellij-dlanguage/README.md

 ### Configure DTools

-The best option is to do and get the following tools and build them according to their github page instructions:
+The best option is to do and get the following tools and build them according to their GitHub page instructions:

   * [dub](http://code.dlang.org/download)
   * [DCD](https://github.com/Hackerpilot/DCD)